hashicorp/terraform/website/source/docs/providers/aws/r/opsworks_stack.html.markdown

 * `berkshelf_version` - (Optional) If `manage_berkshelf` is enabled, the version of Berkshelf to use.
 * `color` - (Optional) Color to paint next to the stack's resources in the OpsWorks console.
 * `default_availability_zone` - (Optional) Name of the availability zone where instances will be created by default.
-This is required unless you set `vpc_id`.
+This is not required unless you set `vpc_id`.
 * `configuration_manager_name` - (Optional) Name of the configuration manager to use.
 Defaults to "Chef".
 * `configuration_manager_version` - (Optional) Version of the configuratino manager to use.
 Defaults to "11.4".
 * `custom_cookbooks_source` - (Optional) When `use_custom_cookbooks` is set, provide this sub-object as